cavalab/srbench/CONTRIBUTING.md

 General Rules
 =============

-1. In general you should submit pull requests to the dev branch.
+1. In general you should submit [pull requests](https://github.com/cavalab/srbench/compare) to the [dev branch](https://github.com/cavalab/srbench/tree/dev).
 2. Be kind and be patient, we're all on the same team.
-3. Make the PR detailed and reference specific issues, if the PR is responding to one.
+3. Make the PR detailed and reference [specific issues](https://github.com/cavalab/srbench/issues) if the PR is meant to address any.

 How to contribute an SR method
 ==============================